betselotzerihun/Basic-Python-Programming-for-Life-science-/README.md

 <details>

-<summary>🔍 Finding Unique Values — What this does</summary>
+<summary>🔍 Unique Values Check — Data Consistency</summary>

 ## 📘 What this does

-`.unique()` shows every single unique value present in a column without repeating duplicates.

-It is very useful for checking data quality and spotting inconsistencies.

-For example, it can reveal if a dataset contains both `"Positive"` and `"positive"` as separate categories.
+- `df["Sex"].unique()` → shows all distinct values in the `Sex` column (e.g., Male, Female, etc.)
+- `df["CultureResult"].unique()` → shows all distinct values in the `CultureResult` column (e.g., Positive, Negative, etc.)

+This helps you detect inconsistencies like:

+- `"Male"` vs `"male"`
+- `"Positive"` vs `"positive"`

 ---

 ## ❌ Common mistakes beginners make

-- Skipping this step and later discovering duplicated categories in plots caused by simple typos or inconsistent labeling.
+- Skipping this check and later getting duplicate categories in plots
+- Assuming data is clean without verifying spelling and formatting
+- Not noticing case differences (upper vs lower case)

 ---

+## 💡 Tip

+Always run `.unique()` before visualization to ensure your categories are clean and consistent.

 </details>